How to Help a Friend Struggling with Suicidal Thoughts

 Our texters worry about their friends.
 We see more conversations about how to help a friend than we do grief, bullying, or substance abuse.
-This fear can be exacerbated when the friend is struggling with mental illness.
-When someone is struggling with their mental health, there is an increased likelihood for a crisis.
-A crisis situation exists any time that someone is no longer safe to themselves or those around them.
-Depending on the severity of the situation, immediate action may be necessary.
+The majority of these conversations come from friends who are concerned that their friend is dealing with suicide.
+These concerns can range from hearing their friends talk about suicide to witnessing signs of self-harm.
+Depending on the severity of the situation, immediate action may even be necessary.

-Supportive friends can play a vital role in the mental health recovery process.
-It's critical to recognize the warning signs that may indicate a mental health crisis developing.
-Some common signs friends can be aware of include:
+Supportive friends can play a vital role in learning to cope with these thoughts and feelings.
+It's critical to recognize the warning signs that someone may be thinking about suicide.
+Some common signs include:

 Inability to perform daily tasks, such as bathing, brushing teeth, brushing hair, or changing clothes.

 Rapid mood swings, including increased energy level, inability to stay still, pacing, withdrawing from social situations, sudden happiness or calm after a period of depression.

 Increased agitation verbal threats, violent, out-of-control behavior, destruction of property.

 Abusive behavior towards self and others, including substance use or self-harm.

 Feelings of hopelessness, discussing how they have no reason to live or that it is too hard to keep on living